-In this example, Table 3 shows that SampleTool has a precision of .96, an F-Score of .72, and a recall of .58, which are all more than 0.05 above the average with respect to Precision, Recall, and F-Score for Weakness Class C. Its performance is mixed in Weakness Class D, with below-average Precision of .56 and an above-average Recall of .58.
-Within Weakness Class E, SampleTool has average results - even though the Precision was 1 - which suggests that all tools had high Precision within this Weakness Class.
+In this example, Table 3 shows that SampleTool has a Precision of .96, an F-Score of .72, and a Recall of .58, which are all more than .05 above the average with respect to Precision, Recall, and F-Score for Weakness Class C. Its performance is mixed in Weakness Class D, with below-average Precision of .56 and an above-average Recall of .58.
+Within Weakness Class E, SampleTool has average results, indicated by the absence of triangles.

-Note that if a tool does not produce any true positive findings or false positive findings for a given Weakness Class, then Precision cannot be calculated because of division by zero, which is reflected as a dash ("-") in the table.
-This can be interpreted as an indication that the tool does not attempt to find flaws related to the given Weakness Class, or at least does not attempt to find the flaw types represented by the test cases for that Weakness Class.
+Note that if a tool does not produce any findings for a given Weakness Class, then Precision cannot be calculated because of division by zero, which is reflected as a dash ('-') in the table.
+This can be an indication either a tool does not have the capability to test for flaw types in a given Weakness Class, or a tool has the ability to detect these flaw types but failed to report any.
+In this methodology, when Precision is undefined, F-Score is defined as zero.